Chapter 9: Warriors Returning to Our Senses

 The trauma that started “out there” is now played out on the battlefield of their own bodies, usually without a conscious connection between what happened back then and what is going on right now inside.
 The challenge is not so much learning to accept the terrible things that have happened but learning how to gain mastery over one’s internal sensations and emotions.
 Sensing, naming, and identifying what is going on inside is the first step to recovery.

-Let’s keep working on that together.
+Let’s keep working on it together.

 When you’re ready—and your draft reflects what your body remembers—move on to Chapter 10: Two Antidotes to Pain